zaak/mlogger/README.md

 ```c
 #define MOUSEFILE "/dev/input/event2"
 ```
-You can check the correct mouse device this with `lsinput` tool.
+You can check the correct mouse device with `lsinput` tool.

 Then:
 ```